 Other factors, like the degree of pain an accident victim suffered, cannot be calculated mathematically.

 Determining the settlement value of injuries is more of an art than a science, but it is an art that is based on experience.
 It requires a comparison of a bicyclist’s injuries to similar injuries suffered that other people have suffered under similar circumstances.
 It also requires an understanding of how juries compensated those people in past cases.

 Those who have been injured in a collision are encouraged to contact our law office for a free case evaluation.
-If your collision occurred in California, our bicycle accident attorneys can help.
-Call (800) 838-6644 to get help today.
+If your collision occurred in California, our Huntington Beach bicycle accident lawyer, Timothy J. Ryan, can help.
+Call (714) 898-4444 to obtain a free case evaluation.